Mightybaac/CRM-in-Rails/app/README.md

 6. Test the database to ensure correct functionality.
 _________________________________________________________________________________________________________________________________________________________________
-This code is for a CRM program using Ruby on Rails and includes authentication using the Devise gem and authorization using the CanCanCan gem.
-A new Rails application called "CRM" is created and a model and controller for customers is generated.
-The CustomersController includes standard CRUD actions and the views use forms for creating and updating customer information.
+The code is a Ruby on Rails application that provides a customer relationship management (CRM) system.
+The Gemfile lists the dependencies of the application, including the Devise and CanCanCan gems.
+In the terminal, a new Rails application named "crm" is created and then several models, controllers, and middleware are generated.

-The code displays a table of customers with their name, email, and phone number, with links for viewing, editing, and deleting customer information.
-Additional functionality, such as filters and pagination, can also be added.
+The CustomersController and NotesController manage the creation, updating, and destruction of customer and note records.
+The load_and_authorize_resource method provides authorization for CRUD operations on the resources through CanCanCan.
+The AuthorizationMiddleware class validates the authorization header of incoming requests.
+If the header is blank, the user will receive a 401 Unauthorized response.

-It's important to note that this is just a basic example and will require additional customization to meet specific needs.
-The steps outlined and the code provided are meant to give a general idea of what a CRM program built with Ruby on Rails might look like.
+The Ability class defines the authorization rules for the application using CanCanCan.
+It allows administrators to manage all resources, while other users can only access resources to read.
+The User model is generated with Devise and determines if a user is an admin by checking if the admin? method returns true.
+The Customer and Note models have validations to ensure the presence of certain attributes.
+The form view displays a form for creating and editing customer records.